 More vigorous, hands-on interventions like those used by the CUNY ASAP (Accelerated Study in Associate Programs) program or Tarrant County, Texas' lower cost Stay the Course initiative are likely needed to increase completion rates.
-The proposed WIRE initiative could help offset the expense of fully implementing proven programs like ASAP that couple use of big data with heightened resources for students, a Stay the Courselike initiative, or other completion efforts at UW-Milwaukee without increasing taxes, tuition, or fees.
-Each has shown the power of coupling additional resources with datadriven reforms.
+The proposed WIRE initiative could help offset the expense of fully implementing proven programs like ASAP that couple use of big data with heightened resources for students, a Stay the Course-like initiative, or other completion efforts at UW-Milwaukee without increasing taxes, tuition, or fees.
+Each has shown the power of coupling additional resources with data-driven reforms.
 They have led to a doubling of completion rates where implemented.

-9
+"There are a number of resources and practices, supported by research and recommended by the United States Department of Education, that can boost completion of college."
 We suggest UW-Madison contribute funds to UW-Milwaukee either voluntarily or at the state legislature's insistence until UW-Madison raises its share of Pell grant recipients to 20% of the admitted freshman class.
 In 2017, the share of admitted freshmen at almost three-quarters of public research universities was at least 20%.
 The suggested WIRE initiative threshold would require UW-Madison merely to place itself in the middle of the pack, but that's much better than trailing far in the back as it is now, tied for last with the University of Virginia.
 If anything, 20% might be a little under ambitious, given the fact that at the end of 2018, the UW-Madison endowment (\$2.9 billion) was more than 2500% larger than the UW-Milwaukee endowment (\$113.9 million).